marcaureln/phishing-url/README.md

 conda activate phishing-url
 ```

-If you are using Visual Studio Code, make sure to select the Python interpreter.
-Open the Command Palette (Ctrl+Shift+P) and search for `Python: Select Interpreter`.
-Choose the `phishing-url` environment.
+In your IDE, make sure to select the Python interpreter associated with the `phishing-url` Conda environment.

 Start the Jupyter Lab server: